- Activated charcoal is FDA-approved for treating poisoning or overdose and works by binding to toxins in the gastrointestinal tract.

 Contraindications for use

 Activated charcoal should not be used by children under 2 years old, nor by patients with bowel obstructions or gastrointestinal problems.
-It should not be used by those who have taken caustic corrosive substances or hydrocarbonetes.
+It should not be used by those who have taken caustic corrosive substances or hydrocarbons.

-In addition, this medication should not be used by people with an allergy to any of the components of the formula, or by those who have recently undergone intestinal surgery, or who have a notable decrease in intestinal flow.
+In addition, this medication should not be used by people with an allergy to any of the components of the formula, or by those who have recently undergone intestinal surgery or who have a notable decrease in intestinal flow.

 Women who are pregnant or breastfeeding should speak to their doctor before taking activated charcoal.